ErikdeJager/dnd-the-realms/Creature types/Lyks.md

 # Lyks

-(Replaces Fey)
+(Effected by Fey targeting)

-Lyks are creatures of magic with a connection to the abyss.
-They either live in the [Abyra](../Realms/Abyra.md) realm or draw their energy and power from this place.
+Lyks are creatures that are native to- or draw their power from [Abyra](../Realms/Abyra.md).
+Lyks are one of the rare species known to be able to exit the abyssal realm